anitsh/til/README.md

 # Today I Learn

-Learning should be as much open and fun.
-To make it fun it should be collaborative, participation is as much important as the quality of the content.
+Learning should be open and fun and only then it can add value.
+To make it fun, the learning envirionment must be unbiased, collaborative and participative.
-Hence this is my way of open learning.
-Therefore, everyone is welcome participate.
-Comment kindly, and contribute as you see fit.
+Inorder to create value from learning, such environment is as important as the quality of the content.
+Therefore, this is my way of learning where everyone is welcome to participate.
+Please do comment kindly, and contribute as you see fit.

 ### About The Repository